-Final Fantasy XIV: A Realm Reborn is the relaunched Final Fantasy MMORPG adventure that addresses the key issues of the original version to give you that MMO in the FF universe that you’ve always craved.
+Final Fantasy XIV: A Realm Reborn (also known as Final Fantasy XIV Online) is the relaunched version of the 2010 Final Fantasy MMORPG adventure that addresses the key issues of the original.
+With vast enhancements players are finally able to experience the MMO and Final Fantasy universe that you’ve always craved.

 Set on the continent of Eorzea players have a wealth of ancient lore and locations to explore with the map split into various city states that have their own biomes and specialities.
 Players join this world in a fractured state with many alliances and enemies having been made through the events of the past that involved politics, warfare and economy.

 This is not the first time the world has been at the edge of its own destruction though with a number of Umbral destruction periods that are followed by Astral eras of growth.
 While there was hope from the current inhabitants that the current Astral period would last forever the Garlean Empire has recently started the next Umbral period through their aggressive research and military positioning.

 With the scene set Final Fantasy XIV Online gameplay is typical of the MMO genre with players selecting their character from various race and class options with some visual customisation available for players to put their own stamp on the fantasy world.
 In total you have eight playable races in Final Fantasy XIV Online which each start with their own attributes, height and other unique visual traits.
 Your starting class though which impacts your future jobs is where your key decisions lies with the usual archetypes of tank, healing and DPS that come with their own starting equipment and city.